 2. Collect feedback from your community

-Before scaling your business, talk to your customers and local community to collect any feedback or suggestions they may have.
+Before scaling your business, talk to your customers and the local community to collect any feedback or suggestions they may have.

 Erik Metzdorf, Owner of Metzy’s Taqueria in Newburyport, MA, did just that.
-He told us, “We rarely do boosted or promoted posts on Facebook, but we did when we asked people what they thought of us opening up in the space we’re in now.
+He told us, “We rarely do boost or promoted posts on Facebook, but we did when we asked people what they thought of us opening up in the space we’re in now.
 And this was long before we signed the lease.
 It was our single biggest Facebook hit to date, with thousands of responses.
 Asking questions and doing what you can to listen to your customers and community and incorporating their feedback into your plan is so important.”

 Irene Li, Co-Founder of Mei Mei in Boston, told us that her sibling-owned restaurant did something similar after deciding to scale the business.
 “We talked to food truck guests to find out where they lived and worked and would like to see a Mei Mei location.”